mattdesl/mp4-h264/README.md

 ###### (This module is still in development, and some things may change)

-Standalone MP4 (H264) encoder compiled with Emscripten into WASM.
+Standalone H264 encoder and MP4 muxer compiled with Emscripten into WASM.

 > ✨ [Live Demo](https://codepen.io/mattdesl/full/MWjeJMg)